TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 **Key Takeaway:**
 Most crimes are committed by people identified as Not Hispanic or Latino, but the data also shows a significant number of 'Not Specified' and 'Unknown' offenders across all major crime types.

-<p style="color: #f0b90b;">One of the most controversial and politicized issues of recent decades, and currently in recent months, is the development of drug-related crime.
+One of the most controversial and politicized issues of recent decades, and currently in recent months, is the development of drug-related crime.
 It is precisely here that we add an interesting statistic to our analysis: Drug Narcotics violations.
-In the case of drug-narcotics violations, we obtained the following results:</p>
+In the case of drug-narcotics violations, we obtained the following results:

 <p style="color: #f0b90b;">* Result 1</p>